gvwilson/fiction/in-heck/index.md

 When he opened them again there was a hardness there that Maddy had never seen before.
 "This isn't a story.
 Go find cover,
-and do exactly what the Prosecutor tells you to."
+do exactly what the Prosecutor tells you to, and *don't* try to help."

 He raised pulled back his sleeves.
 The tech on his arms lit up as he concentrated.